-3. Raising a complaint
+4. Raising a Formal Complaint

-Students should complain in writing, in the first instance, to the President.
-One Officer Trustee, appointed by the President and supported by a member of staff appointed by the Chief Executive, will determine probable cause for an investigation.
-In any event, the Officer Trustee will write to the complainant to confirm receipt of the complaint and any action taken.
+Students should submit the complaint in writing, in the first instance, to the President.
+One Full-time Officer, appointed by the President and supported by a member of staff appointed by the Chief Executive, will determine probable cause for an investigation.
+In any event, the Officer will write to the complainant to confirm receipt of the complaint and any action taken.

-The President will refer any complaint about the President to another Officer Trustee with no conflict of interest.
+The President will refer any complaint about the President to another Full-time Officer with no conflict of interest.

 The President will refer complaints about staff to the Chief Executive, for processing in line with appropriate employment practices.
-If a complaint is made about the Chief Executive, the President will be supported in their investigation by an external Trustee (usually the Vice Chair of the Board).
+If a complaint is made about the Chief Executive, the President will be supported in their investigation by an External Trustee (usually the Vice Chair of the Board).

-4. Investigation of the complaint
+5. Investigation of the Complaint

-The designated Officer Trustee will, after finding probable cause for investigation, work with an appointed member of staff to produce an Investigation Report.
+The designated Full-time Officer will, after finding probable cause for investigation, work with an appointed member of staff to produce an Investigation Report.
 The Investigation Report will concisely summarise the facts of the complaint and, if the complaint is upheld, a recommendation as to an effective remedy.
-In any event, the Officer Trustee will write to the complainant with a summary of the Investigation Report.
+In any event, the Full-time Officer will write to the complainant with a summary of the Investigation Report.

-The delegated Officer Trustee will, generally, ask the complainant whether they would like a face-to-face meeting during the investigation process, but it would not be usual to convene a hearing meeting.
-The Officer Trustee may require RHSU members, staff, and trustees to support the collection of evidence in the investigation process.
+The delegated Full-time Officer will, generally, ask the complainant whether they would like a face-to-face meeting during the investigation process.
+The Full-time Officer may require members, staff, and trustees to support the collection of evidence in the investigation process.

-5. Complaint outcomes
+6. Complaint Outcomes

-The Officer Trustee who worked on the complaint will be guided by precedent and will securely store their Investigation Report for an appropriate time period, under the guardianship of the Chief Executive.
+The Full-time Officer who worked on the complaint will be guided by precedent and will securely store their Investigation Report for an appropriate time period, under the guardianship of the Chief Executive.